eddie-energy/architecture/arc42/aiida/building_block_view/aiida-smartphone-app/aiida-smartphone-app.md

 ![](./figures/aiida-app-termination.png)

 After scanning the QR-Code the AIIDA App first establishes a connection with the Backend of the AIIDA embedded app via DNS Service Discovery, which means that both services have to be in the same network.
-After the connection is established information that was accessed via scanning the QR-code (f.e. how to connect to the regional connector) is sent through a REST-API via HTTP.
+After the connection is established information that was accessed via scanning the QR-code (e.g., how to connect to the regional connector) is sent through a REST-API via HTTP.